eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Among the areas identified for further discussion are:

-- transaction logs maintained by the Wallet Unit,
-- combined presentations of attestations,
 - the development of catalogues for attestations,
 - secure cryptographic interfaces between the Wallet Instance and the WSCA,
 - User interfaces with Wallet Instances,
 - authentication mechanisms for Users to access their devices,
 - certificate transparency,
 - support and maintenance responsibilities of Wallet Providers,
-- the EUDI Wallet Trust Mark,
 - non-device-bound attestations.

 A detailed list of these topics and the progress of their development is